WPBeginner

 These custom codes can be used to add new post types, taxonomies, shortcodes, and tons of hacks to improve your website.

-If you add the custom code to your theme’s functions file, then it will disappear if you update or switch your theme.
 You can create a child theme and use the child theme’s functions file to save your code.
 However, your code will still disappear if you switch themes.

-Method 1.
-Manually Create a Site-Specific WordPress Plugin
+Method 1: Manually Create a Site-Specific WordPress Plugin

 We know this may sound a bit geeky to beginners, but we will try to make it as simple as possible for you.

-First you need to create a new folder on your desktop and name it after your website for example, mywebsite-plugin.
+First, you need to create a new folder on your desktop and name it after your website.
+For example: mywebsite-plugin.

 Creating your site-specific plugin folder

-Now open a plain text editor on your computer like Notepad or TextEdit.
 You need to create a new file and save it as mywebsite-plugin.php in the plugin folder on your desktop.

 Creating the plugin file for your site-specific plugin

-Your plugin file needs specific header code so that WordPress can recognize it as a plugin.
+Your plugin file needs a specific header code so that WordPress can recognize it as a plugin.
 Go ahead and add the following code to your mywebsite-plugin.php file:

 <?php